*** Second Call for Contributions ***

 SUBMISSION INSTRUCTIONS

-on originality, quality, soundness, and relevance.
-Submissions must be original, not
+based on originality, quality, soundness, and relevance.
+Submissions must be original,

-published, accepted, or under review elsewhere.
-All submissions must be in PDF format and
+not published, accepted, or under review elsewhere.
+All submissions must be in PDF

 • Industrial Papers Track: Submissions should not exceed 12 pages (with the last 2 pages